Woulve/angular-ssr-firebase/README.md

 # AngularSsrFirebase

-Blueprint for an Angular Project with Standalone components, lazy loading, Server side rendering, and firebase hosting with firebase functions.
+Blueprint for an Angular Project with Standalone components, lazy loading, Server side rendering with client hydration and firebase hosting with firebase functions.

 Important is, for github actions to work,